ecostarsorg/ecostarsorg.github.io/careers/full-stack.md

 ## 💚 About Ecostars
+Founded in 2021, [Ecostars](https://ecostars.org) is on a mission to democratize access to hotel sustainability, enabling hotels and chains of all sizes—regardless of prior knowledge—to take action toward a more sustainable future.

+We leverage technology and AI to deliver an intuitive SaaS solution that simplifies ESG certification, measurement, continuous improvement, and regulatory compliance.

+Ecostars empowers its users to:
-Founded in 2021, [Ecostars](https://ecostars.org) is on a mission to transform hotel ESG certification and data management through cutting-edge technology.
-The certification process is simple, free of charge, automated and statistical -based on an algorithm and comparative benchmark tables-, globally scalable, objective, unbiased and comprehensive, plus 95%+ faster than any other in the market.
+* **Achieve certification**: A fully automated, data-driven process—free of charge, unbiased, globally scalable, and 95% faster than any other solution in the market.
+* **Consolidate and manage data**: Through invoice analysis, third-party integrations, IoT, and more.
+* **Drive continuous improvement**: With personalized action plans tailored to each hotel’s needs.
+* **Ensure seamless reporting and compliance**: Including hassle-free CSRD reporting.
 Our team has extensive experience in building great products and companies.
 We know success, we know failure; we have built platforms from scratch, we have dealt with large legacy systems.
 We genuinely care about each team member and the products and services we bring to life.

 As a purpose-driven and lean team, we passionately embrace: